Rival political supporters clash in Guinea

-CONAKRY (Reuters) - Opposition and government supporters clashed in Guinea’s capital on Friday, throwing rocks, smashing car windows and burning tires in the latest outburst of ethnically-tinged political violence.
+CONAKRY, Sept 21 (Reuters) - Opposition and government supporters clashed in Guinea’s capital on Friday, throwing rocks, smashing car windows and burning tyres in the latest outburst of ethnically-tinged political violence.

 Tensions are high in the coup-prone West African state over long-delayed parliamentary elections, which the opposition says the government wants to rig.